Grouflon/mirror/README.md

 ## Manifesto (enforced in this framework, but actually applies to any coding project)
 - Simple ideas should be simple to write.
 - Redundant declaration is evil and should be avoided at all cost.
+- A puppy dies each time a C++ developer writes yet another piece of non-generic serialization code in 2020.

 ## How to install
 ### Using CMAKE